thiagodebastos/banner-zen/README.md

 ### Features

+> Latest Ecmascript [ES6] Features

+Practice the basics of ES6 today!

 > Multi-platform boilerplate

 Although a work in progress, this repo aims to contain a major template from each ad provider as listed above.
 Just swap out bits and pieces.
 Currently the repo only includes importable stylesheet includes for various banner sizes.